Origins Story #2: Part 3

 I nod and follow his instructions, his eyes locked on mine.
-“Come on, take a breath.
+“Slow controlled breaths.
 In, out, in, out.”

 My breathing evens out and he smiles, his green eyes gentle under his long eyelashes and he smooths his thumbs over my shoulders.
 “There, all better.”

 “Thanks.”
 I admit, finding myself sending a weak smile back and flickering between his eyes.